 We have an article for this.
 Please read this carefully

 Actually, if you bother to read the article, you'll see that yes you are covered for things that happen as part of the everyday, particularly medical, but not when they are related to the military coup.

 So no, you aren't on your own.

-And perhaps if you saw what we get to see you might not be so quick to suggest skipping the insurance. over 3 years ago
+And perhaps if you saw what we get to see you might not be so quick to suggest skipping the insurance. almost 4 years ago